danielstebbings/STRATHcube-Downlink-2425/Admin/Interim-Report/Document/Interim-Report.typ

     The ACM Router will select packets based on their priority according to its scheduling policy.
 It will also choose ACM settings based on the current reported channel conditions and encapsulate packets accordingly using #acr("GSE").
 The packets and #acr("ACM") command information will be passed to the relevant registers using the #acr("PL") Interface.

-    This data will be used for modulation on the #acr("PL"), and converted into In-phase and Quadrature (IQ) data for the transceiver.
+    This data will go through modulation on the #acr("PL") and be converted into In-phase and Quadrature (IQ) data for the transceiver.
 Control of the physical device will be through MATLAB HDL Coder blocks available from the Analog Devices that interface with the transceiver over a Low Voltage Digital Signalling (LVDS) link.
 The resulting RF signal output can then be connected to an SDR for analysis.